 Some of the latest features Interact has introduced directly address growing communication challenges in large organizations and educational institutions, such as reaching every employee with information that is relevant to them.
 This is where our software’s multichannel communication capabilities can be instrumental in ensuring content reaches your intended audience through each user’s preferred channel and helps to ensure they receive automated recommendations for content that will interest them.

 Another common challenge is communicating with frontline or non-desk staff.
 Whether we’re talking about fully deskless staff such as maintenance workers, or partially deskless staff such as tutors and lecturers who don’t always have a digital device to hand, Digital Signage in faculty areas can display a continuous feed of news and information.

 It’s not uncommon for comms teams to encourage other employees to create and share comms they have authored themselves on the intranet.
 This is a great way for subject matter experts to share knowledge and generate engagement, and this is where our CMS editor with integrated AI-powered content analysis helps employees outside of the comms team create communications that look professional and are both engaging and inclusive.

 A framework for the future

 The factors that impact the employee experience in higher education are continually evolving and in these complex and busy environments, taking every measure possible to communicate effectively with staff and provide them with the resources and support they need is essential.
-This is where intranet software is helping organizations like Manchester Metropolitan University make a positive shift, and the more educational institutions that follow in their footsteps, the better both the employee and student experience will be.
+This is where intranet software is helping organizations like Manchester Metropolitan University make a positive shift toward the future of internal communications.
+The more educational institutions that follow in their footsteps, the better both the employee and student experience will be.